JuanSierra99/wedeliver/README.md

 - Leveraged Firestore SDK to read data from the database and dynamically create markers on the map.
 - Styled the map container using CSS to achieve the desired appearance.

-### Website Deployment

-- Bundled the project using Vite for production.
-- Updated the website using Firebase CLI, deploying changes to the live environment.

 Congratulations !!
 That wasn't so scary right ?
-I hope you got to learn something new :) Farewell !!!
+I hope you got to learn something new :)

 # What's Next?

+For now we will avoid deploying our website to production to avoid exposing our sensitive data.

 We'll address the challenge of securing API keys in our client-side projects.
 We'll explore using environment variables and other secure practices to keep our sensitive information safe.